 - Ultrasound of the urinary system and genitals

 Leakage of urine (incontinence) can often be repaired at the same time.
-However, a second surgery may be needed.
+However, a second surgery may be needed either soon after the first surgery, or sometime in the future.

 Surgery can help the person control the flow of urine.
 It will also fix the appearance of the genitals.